 Not available.

 a) This immunocompromised patient has presented with positive serology (i.e. CMV antibodies in the blood), but no viral load per se.
-The abdominal pain and bloody diarrhoea are therefore probably not due to CMV colitis, as a positive CMV serology simply indicates that the patient had been exposed to CMV at some stage.
-Positive CMV serology is itself not enough to make the diagnosis of a current active infection.
+Positive CMV serology simply indicates that the patient had been exposed to CMV at some stage, and is itself not enough to make the diagnosis of a current active infection.
+Nonetheless the abdominal pain and bloody diarrhoea could still be due to CMV colitis, as in one study by Durand et al (2013), 15% of patients had biopsy-proven CMV colitis without any plasma viral load.

 b) CMV colitis requires a viral load to be detected, and for colonic biopsies to demonstrate characteristic cellular features ("owl's eye" inclusions, for example)